larapack/command-verification/readme.md

-# command-verification
+# Laravel Command Verification
 Makes Artisan Commands prompt the console if it should continue.

 ## Installing

-Install using Composer `composer require larapack/command-verification 1.*`.
+Install using composer `composer require larapack/command-verification 1.*`.

 ## Usage